apache/mxnet/docs/api/python/contrib/tensorrt.md

 ```
 Simply switching the flag allows us to go back and forth between MXNet and MXNet-TensorRT inference.
 See the details in the unit test at `${MXNET_HOME}/tests/python/tensorrt/test_tensorrt_lenet5.py`.

-## Running TensorRT with your own models with the Gluon API
+## Running TensorRT with your own image classification models with the Gluon API

 **Note:** Please first read the previous section titled "Running TensorRT with your own models with the symbolic API" - it contains information that will also be useful for Gluonusers.